frankgiordano/findwordpositions-hashmap/README.md

 http://www.ardendertat.com/2011/12/20/programming-interview-questions-23-find-word-positions-in-text/

-and takes it a step further by asking for a word to search and word to replace each instance within a specified file and saves the resultant text to a new text file.

 The structure of the code flow is that a text file is read from the current running location and reads in every line and looks at each word and stores it location/position within the line.